Rs.173for 1 strip(s) (10 tablet er each)

 lactation

-Bupron SR 150 Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Bupron SR 150 Tablet may be taken with or without food.

 None